 Want to write for Mental Ideas?
 Drop us an email with your op-ed!

-Ambassador, Ambassadors, Art, Comedy, Events, featured, Featured Artist, Featured Writer, Header, Humor, Mental Ideas, Mental Ideas Ambassador, Mental Ideas Awards, Mental Ideas Comedy, Mental Ideas Events, Mental Ideas Podcast, MIA Awards, Regular Columnists, Regular Features, Short Stories, Theatre
+Ambassador, Ambassadors, Art, Comedy, Events, featured, Featured Artist, Featured Writer, Humor, Mental Ideas, Mental Ideas Ambassador, Mental Ideas Awards, Mental Ideas Comedy, Mental Ideas Events, Mental Ideas Podcast, MIA Awards, Regular Columnists, Regular Features, Short Stories, Theatre